OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 ## Prerequisites

 The `OnMessageSend` event is available through the event-based activation feature.
-To understand how to configure your add-in to use this feature, use other available events, debug your add-in, and more, refer to [Configure your Outlook add-in for event-based activation](autolaunch.md).
+To understand how to configure your add-in to use this feature, use other available events, debug your add-in, and more, see [Configure your Outlook add-in for event-based activation](autolaunch.md).

 ## Set up your environment